 Adjustable sternum strap (REI Co-op Trail 40 women's daypack)

-On a related note, we’ve also started to notice a trend toward more manufacturers offering packs in plus sizes, which we’re happy to see.
-Gregory and Osprey are leading the charge, with plus-sized versions of some of their most popular designs (Osprey refers to them as “Extended Fit”) including the Gregory Nano 20, Maya 20, and Arrio 24 Plus Size, and Osprey Tempest 20 EF and Sportlite 25 EF.
-These packs feature longer hipbelt padding, repositioned hipbelt pockets, extended shoulder harness length, and more adjustments overall.
+On a related note, we’ve also started to notice a trend toward more manufacturers offering packs in plus or extended sizes, which we’re happy to see (here's an explanation of the difference between plus and extended sizes).
+Gregory and Osprey are leading the charge with plus-sized versions of some of their most popular designs (Osprey refers to them as “Extended Fit”).
+On the Gregory side, these include the Maya 20 (our top pick), Nano 16 and 20, Arrio 22 and 24, and Jade 28 LT Plus Size.
+As far as Osprey options go, current offerings include the Tempest 20 EF and Sportlite 25 EF.
+These packs feature longer hipbelts, repositioned hipbelt pockets, extended shoulder harness length, and more adjustments overall.

 Hyperlite Mountain Gear Daybreak daypack (hiking in mountains)